 Once you recover your data, use Disk Utility to erase the external hard drive, and recreate a new file system.
 Restore the recovered data to the newly formatted external hard drive.

 The following precautions and best practices will lessen the chances of file system corruption:

 Do not eject or pull the cable of the drive abruptly.

-The fsck troubleshooting method is risky and can result in data loss, so back up the drive before performing the steps.
-If you can’t back up the data or want a safer solution, use a Mac data recovery software such as Stellar Data Recovery Premium for Mac to scan and recover data from the corrupt drive.
-Subsequently, erase the external storage drive and restore data to the drive.
+The fsck method is risky and can result in data loss, so back up the external hard drive before performing the steps.
+If you can’t back up the data or want a safer solution, use Stellar Data Recovery Professional for Mac to scan and recover data from the corrupt external hard drive.
+Later, erase the drive and restore data to the drive.